flexpa/os/docs/ddo.md

-# 🌱 Flexpa is a Deliberately Developmental Organization
+# 🌱 Flexpa is a DDO

 ## What is a DDO?